hand-e-fr/OpenHosta.js/PORTING_STATUS.md

 - **Rendering signature:** Python exposes both `*args` and `**kwargs` when calling `Template.render`.
 In JS we can only accept a single context object (`Record<string, unknown>`).
 Callers that relied on positional argument unpacking will need to pass a single dictionary.
 - **Whitespace handling:** We emulate `textwrap.dedent` and the double-blank-line cleanup performed in Python.
 Edge cases where Python preserved leading/trailing blank lines may still differ slightly; tests should be added once more prompts are ported.
 - **Environment overrides:** Python forwards `*args/**kargs` to `jinja2.Template`.
 The JS port instead accepts an optional `env` (a `nunjucks.Environment`).
 Additional template-level toggles must be provided via that environment instance until we see concrete use cases.
+- **Inspection hooks:** Python functions receive rich objects via attributes.
+The TS helpers (`printLastPrompt`, `printLastDecoding`) rely on duck typing and will log fallback messages when the expected methods are missing; stricter typings may emerge once models/pipelines are ported.

 ## Action Plan
 1. **Stabilize MetaPrompt API**